 Nanda

-Nanda is an Indian radha saxena, best known for Tamil cinema.
+Nanda is an Indian actor, best known for Tamil cinema.
 Nanda began their career in 1981.
 With 30 credits to their name and an average audience rating of 6.7, Nanda remains one of the most prolific and celebrated talents in the industry.
 An emerging voice in Tamil cinema, Nanda is already attracting significant attention for their distinctive work.

 Career Milestones